 The best AEO platform for agencies depends on whether you want to resell monitoring dashboards or deliver results.
 Loudmink (custom Agency Partner pricing) offers white-label execution across blog, Reddit, and YouTube with human review by default.
-Scrunch ($500/mo Agency Core) provides multi-brand monitoring with referral commissions up to 20%.
-Profound (custom Enterprise/Agency) has the deepest engine coverage at 10+ AI search engines with pitch workspaces for prospecting.
-Otterly ($29-989/mo) is the cheapest monitoring layer but has no agency-specific features.
-If your agency wants to sell AEO as a service that delivers content, not just reports, only two platforms on this list can do that.
+Scrunch ($500/mo Agency Core, acquired by Sitecore in June 2026) provides multi-brand monitoring with referral commissions up to 20%, plus SOC 2 Type II and an Enterprise Data API.
+Profound (custom Enterprise/Agency) has broad engine coverage at 10+ AI search engines with pitch workspaces for prospecting and prompt-volume demand data.
+Otterly ($29-489/mo) is the cheapest monitoring layer but has no agency-specific features.
+If your agency wants to sell AEO that delivers content and not just reports, several platforms here execute blog content, but only Loudmink also runs Reddit and YouTube.

 Most agencies evaluating AEO platforms are solving the same problem: clients are asking about AI search visibility, and the agency needs a way to deliver it profitably without hiring AEO specialists.
 This comparison covers what each platform offers for multi-client management, white-label capabilities, content execution, and how agencies can build margin.